-Pursuant to a trading agency services agreement and a trading support services agreement with Citadel Securities (Europe) Limited ("CS-UK"), an affiliated broker and dealer, CS-UK and the Company provide execution and trade oversight services to each other in exchange for a service fee.
-The Company has an introducing broker agreement with Citadel Securities (Hong Kong) Limited ("CS-HK"), an affiliate, for CS-HK to introduce clients to the Company (including providing marketing, administrative, and technical support services to the Company).
-The Company has a trading agency services agreement with Citadel Securities (Japan) Limited ("CS-JP") for entity setup recharge costs as a service fee.
-The Company earns service fee income from CS-UK and incurs service fee expense from CS-UK, CS-HK, and CS-JP equal to the total costs incurred in providing these services plus an arm's length mark-up.
-As of December 31, 2023, service fees payable were \$5 million, and were included in other liabilities on the statement of financial condition.
+The Company has trading agency and trading support service agreements with affiliates under which the Company is provided execution and trading related services.
+Additionally, the Company has an introducing broker agreement with an affiliate to introduce clients to the Company (including providing marketing, administrative, and technical support services to the Company).
+The Company incurs service fee expense from affiliates equal to the total costs incurred in providing these services plus an arm's length mark-up.
+As of December 31, 2024, service fees payable were \$10 million, and were included in other liabilities on the statement of financial condition.

-During 2023, Citadel Securities Institutional LLC ("CSIN"), an affiliated broker and dealer, also provided execution services to the Company.
+During 2024, Citadel Securities Institutional LLC ("CSIN"), an affiliated broker and dealer, also provided execution services to the Company.
 The Company earned and incurred charges related to failed delivery or receipt of securities with CSEC and CSIN.